 - Fill out UM Graduate School application and pay fee.

-- Write a Statement of Interest that outlines your desired area of study and includes the names of faculty members you've contacted regarding graduate study opportunities.
+- Write a Statement of Interest that outlines your desired area of study and upload it along with your resume in the online applicaiton.

 - Provide transcripts of all college work.
 Unofficial transcripts can be submitted for application review.
 If you are accepted, you will then need to provide an official transcript showing all degrees received.
 (If you are already enrolled in or have received a degree from UM you do not need to submit a transcript).

-- Send official GRE scores - the code for the University of Montana is R4489.
-You must take the GRE by January 15 (for fall applications) or August 15 (for spring applications).
+- You must take the GRE by January 15 (for fall applications) or August 15 (for spring applications).
 We cannot review an application without GRE scores.

 - The College of Forestry and Conservation does not require a writing sample.

 We do not accept applications by fax.
-It typically takes six to eight weeks from the date of your GRE or TOEFL examination for the scores to be reported.
+It typically takes four to six weeks from the date of your GRE or TOEFL examination for the scores to be reported.
 We will check your application file periodically and let you know if any files are missing.
 We will not take action on incomplete application files.

-August 31 for admission spring of the following calendar year
+August 31 for admission to the spring semester of the following calendar year.

 The College of Forestry and Conservation welcomes applications from people of all backgrounds who seek an intellectually challenging education.
 All students must be familiar with the requirements and procedures established by the Graduate School for their particular graduate degree.
 These requirements are available at the UM Graduate School.